Saturday, January 8, 2011

 "My father named me after his favorite ballplayer, Mickey Cochrane," Mickey Mantle said at his induction in 1974.
 "I don't know if he knew this, but his real name was Gordon.
 I don't want to offend any Gordons in the audience, but I'm glad my dad didn't name me Gordon Mantle!"

-Ryne Duren was not an obvious prospect.
-The native of Cazenovia, Wisconsin was wild, both on the mound and off.
+Born in 1929 in Cazenovia, Wisconsin, Rinold George Duren was not an obvious prospect.
+He was wild, both on the mound and off.
 He was signed by the hopeless St. Louis Browns, and made his major league debut with them in 1954, after they had moved to become the Baltimore Orioles.
 He was already 25.
 But while his fastball was amazingly fast, he had precious little control.
 He did not reach the majors in the 1955 or '56 seasons.

 But with Yogi Berra to guide him, he became the best reliever in baseball, going 6-4 with a 2.02 ERA and a 1.097 WHIP, leading the American League with 20 saves.
-He made the All-Star Team, and finished 2nd to Albie Pearson, the Washington Senators' 5-foot-5 center fielder, for AL Rookie of the Year.
+Wearing Number 26, he made the All-Star Team, and finished 2nd to Albie Pearson, the Washington Senators' 5-foot-5 center fielder, for AL Rookie of the Year.

 Duren was aware of his reputation.
 He would use it to his advantage, throwing warmup tosses onto the backstop, intimidating batters, without actually having to injure them.
 It worked, as the Yankees won the Pennant in 1958.
 In the World Series, Duren was the losing pitcher in Game 1, but got the save in Game 3 and the win in Game 6, as the Yankees beat the Milwaukee Braves in 7.

 But alcohol caught up with him.
 By 1965, just 36, he was out of baseball.
-It got worse: His drinking caused him to mess up his businesses, he went bankrupt, and eventually had to be committed to a psychiatric hospital, where he finally quit.
+It got worse: His drinking caused him to mess up his businesses.
+He went bankrupt, and eventually had to be committed to a psychiatric hospital, where he finally got the help he needed to quit.

 He spent the last 30 or so years of his life as a substance abuse counselor, playing on his image (both as a drinker and as a man with thick glasses) by titling his memoir I Can See Clearly Now.